+Final Review Date Payment at Maturity The Final Value of each Index is greater than or equal to its Trigger Value.
+You will receive (a) \$1,000 plus (b) the Contingent Interest Payment applicable to the final Review Date.
 The Final Value of any Index is less than its Trigger Value.
-You will receive (a) \$1,000 plus (b) the Contingent Interest Payment applicable to the final Review Date.

-You will receive: \$1,000 + (\$1,000 x Least Performing Index Return)

-Under these circumstances, you will lose some or all of your principal amount at maturity.
+You will receive: \$1,000 + (\$1,000 × Least Performing Index Return) Under these circumstances, you will lose some or all of your principal amount at maturity.